10 Essential Abbreviations for Texting in French

 Image via PhotoPin

 As you’ve probably noticed, learning to text in French can be a fun and exciting experience.
 But even with these texting tips under your belt, you should be careful not to neglect the rest of your language education.
-Be sure to sign up for some top-tier language classes and take advantage of free online placement tests in order to keep your language skills on the right track.
+Be sure to sign up for some top-tier language classes and take advantage of free trial classes in order to keep your language skills on the right track.
 Then, set yourself loose to impress your French colleagues and friends with your new texting prowess!